-6. Support (a) the introduction of a financial incentive for residents to compost their own waste, yes (b) the re-introduction of Council educational programs to encourage a range of waste minimisation practices.
-Promote change to the waste collection systems for businesses in order to encourage reuse and re-cycling. yes (Commercial properties are not provided with the same recycling services as residents, and there is no incentive for businesses to recycle waste.)
+6. Support 7. (a) the introduction of a financial incentive for residents to compost their own waste, No (b) the re-introduction of Council educational programs to encourage a range of waste minimisation practices.
+Yes Promote change to the waste collection systems for businesses in order to encourage reuse and re-cycling.
+Yes (Commercial properties are not provided with the same recycling services as residents, and there is no incentive for businesses to recycle waste.)